yusufcelik01/tesselation-shaders/README.md

 suzanne.obj
 armadillo.obj
 ```
 but you can give other .obj files as well but they have to have vertex normals and their vertex id and vertex normal id must match.
+The program will render the objects far and start with view dependant tesselation enabled from eye so that the user can see how moving towards/away from the object or zooming in or out affects tesselation.
+To disable view dependant tesselation or use other keybinds see [keybinds](https://github.com/yusufcelik01/tesselation-shaders/new/main?readme=1#keybinds-and-mouse-controls)

 ## Bezier patch mode